Higher Order Array Methods

 Example 1:- For a given array, return the square of all its elements.

-const arr = [3,5,7,9,11,13]; //input array const calcSquare = inputArr => inputArr.map((arr) => arr*arr); //callback function squaring the element and returning the result const squaredArray = calcSquare(arr); console.log(squaredArray); //[9, 25, 49, 81, 121, 169]
+const arr = [3,5,7,9,11,13]; //input array const calcSquare = inputArr => inputArr.map((arr) => arr*arr); //callback function squaring the element and returning the result const squaredArray = calcSquare(arr); console.log(squaredArray); //[9, 25, 49, 81, 121, 169]In the above example, we made use of the 'map()' method because we needed the result for all the elements of the input array.
+The step-by-step process is explained

 The input array

-method is called, the following things take place:the return type will be that of an array
+calcSquarefunction is defined andmap ()method is called on the input array.
+Since themap ()method is called, the following things take place:the return type will be that of an array

 the callback function will act on all the elements of the array and the results will be pushed into